openresty/lua-resty-redis/README.markdown

     set ans: "QUEUED"
     set ans: "QUEUED"
     exec ans: ["OK",[false,"ERR Operation against a key holding the wrong kind of value"]]

+A connection cannot be put back into the connection pool while a transaction is open, see [set_keepalive](#set_keepalive).

 [Back to TOC](#table-of-contents)